Local Rappers

-"Local Rappers" is a song by Nigerian rap artist Reminisce featuring vocals from Olamide and Phyno.
-The song was released off his Baba Hafusa album through EDGE Records on 21 January 2015.
+"Local Rappers" is a song by Nigerian rapper Reminisce featuring Olamide and Phyno.
+It was released by Edge Records as the second single from his third studio album Baba Hafusa on 21 January 2015.
+Produced by Tyrone, the release of "Local Rappers" was met with different opinions among music critics, with some commending the artists for rapping in their local dialects, while others perceived the song to be a diss track against rappers in Nigeria who rapped in English.

-Critical reception and controversy
+Background

-The release of "Local Rappers" was met with different opinions among music critics with some commending the artists for rapping in their local dialects while some perceived the song to be a diss track against rappers in Nigeria who rapped in English language.
-It was reported in the media that Mode 9 was unimpressed with Reminisce over some lines in the lyrics of the song.
-Mode 9 went on to deny such reports as "untrue".
+On 15 January 2015, NotJustOk reported that Reminisce recorded "Local Rappers" with Olamide and Phyno.
+The report stated that the song was intended as the second single from his third studio album Baba Hafusa.
+The song was released six days later, on 21 January 2015.